wp-plugins/content-slideshow/readme.txt

 * Tested with WordPress 3.8.

 == Upgrade Notice ==
+= 2.0 =
+* Refactored to load more smoothly and efficiently.

 = 1.1 =
 * Link images to attachment pages, minor bugfixes.